What is this?

 - Leave Without Pay (LWOP)

-What happens if I don’t attest?
+What happens if I do not attest (respond)?

-How do I attest for 2015?
+How do I attest or re-attest (report a change)?

-Tools to help attest for 2015
+Tool to help attest or re-attest

-When do my attestations (or changes) take effect?
+When do my attestations or changes take effect?

 Generally, attestation changes will affect surcharges starting the first of the month after the changes were received.
 If attestation changes are received on the first day of the month, the change begins that day.
-Attestation changes for the 2015 spouse or registered domestic partner coverage surcharge will be effective January 1, 2015.